okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email-domain/index.md

 ---
-title: Customize the Domain of Emails sent by Okta
+title: Customize the Domain of Emails Sent by Okta
 excerpt: Learn how to add set the email domain used by Okta.
 ---